English heraldry: History

 King Henry I of England was said to have given a badge decorated with a lion to his son-in-law Geoffrey Plantagenet, Count of Anjou, and some have interpreted this as a grant of the lion arms later seen on his funerary enamel, but the first documented royal coat of arms appear on the Great Seal of Richard I, where he is depicted on horseback with a shield containing one lion on the visible half.
 Because several of his immediate kin used lion coats, it has been speculated that his father Henry II may likewise have borne a single-lion coat of arms, perhaps with the same colours as later used by the family, a gold lion on red.
-Heraldry is thought to have becoming popular among the knights on the first and second crusades, along with the idea of chivalry.
+Heraldry is thought to have become popular among the knights on the first and second crusades, along with the idea of chivalry.
 Under Henry III, it gained a system of classification and a technical language.
 However, over the next two centuries, the system was abused, leading to the swamping of true coats-of-arms.

 For the rest of the medieval period, it was popular within the upper classes to have a distinctive family mark for competitions and tournaments, and it was popular (although not prevalent) within the lower classes.
 It found particular use with knights, for practice and in the mêlée of battle, where heraldry was worn on embroidered fabric covering their armour.
 Indeed, their houses' signs became known as coats-of-arms in this way.
 They were also worn on shields, where they were known as shields-of-arms.
 As well as military uses, the main charge was used in the seals of households.
 These were used to prove the authenticity of documents carried by heralds (messengers) and is the basis of the word heraldry in English.
 One example of this is the seal of John Mundegumri (1175), which bears a single fleur-de-lys.
 Prior to the 16th century, there was no regulation on the use of arms in England.